Edgewater, Chicago: Transportation

 A majority of Edgewater's public transportation needs are met by the Chicago Transit Authority, which provides resident and visitor access to the Red Line service of the Chicago Elevated railway rapid transit.
 The Red Line runs north to the city limits and south to Wrigley Field, the downtown Chicago Loop, Rate Field and ends on the South Side at 95th Street.
 Edgewater's elevated Red Line tracks run next to Broadway Avenue, and its four stations are Berwyn, Bryn Mawr, Thorndale, and Granville.

-Along Edgewater's western border are the commuter rail tracks of Metra's North Line, with stations in the nearby surrounding community areas at Ravenswood and Rogers Park providing transit to downtown or to Chicago's North Shore Suburbs.
+Metra's Union Pacific North Line runs along the western border of Edgewater.
+Peterson/Ridge station opened in May 2024.

-The Chicago Transit Authority also operates numerous bus routes in Edgewater, with several running along North Lake Shore Drive with express services to downtown Chicago, including the Loop, via North Michigan Avenue and its Magnificent Mile.
+The CTA also operates numerous bus routes in Edgewater, with several running along North Lake Shore Drive with express services to downtown Chicago, including the Loop, via North Michigan Avenue and its Magnificent Mile.

 Private entities also offer many transportation services.
 The areas is served by car-sharing services such as I-GO and Zipcar as well as bicycle-sharing services such as Divvy.
 Taxi and limousine services are plentiful in the area.
 Bicycles and rickshaws can be found in the summer for rent near Foster Beach.
 Bike paths are also available on some major streets.
 Manicured walking and running paths are found throughout the parkland near the lake, including the Chicago Lakefront Trail, which is also popular with bicycle commuters.